blinktenor/DND/README.md

 Once on this page, enter your characters information, and click save.
 This will create a CHARACTERNAME.char.txt file for your character.
 When you want to return and load your character, put in that characters name and click load.

+Navigate to the tomcat hosting ip, and go to ip/DND/dm.html.

+Once on this page, a drop down will populate for the character sheets that have been created.
+Select the names from the list you would like to see, then click load.
+The table will then populate with that character.
+If you would like to reload, either select that character again and click load, or click reload all.
+There is also a dice roller; Select the number of sides to the dice, and select how many dice with that many sides to roll, then click roll.
+The results will show to the right.
+There is also a section to store notes as you go along.

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`